 Alicia Bots develops a Multi-Purpose Robot

 US-based startup Alicia Bots manufactures a multi-purpose robot for vessel cleaning and maintenance.
-The startup’s robot, Roverclean 1.0, functions in both remote-operated and autonomous mode to remove sludge from tanks, detect corrosion, polish propellers, and clean hulls.
-In addition, Roverclean 1.0 assists repairs, inspections, and data collection.
+The startup’s robot, Roverclean 1.0, functions in both remote-operated and autonomous modes to remove sludge from tanks, detect corrosion, polish propellers, and clean hulls.
+In addition, Roverclean 1.0 assists with repairs, inspections, and data collection.
 This allows vessel operators and maintenance teams to increase hull resistance and reduce biofouling, in turn, improving fuel efficiency.
 Since the robot also functions underwater, worker safety is not compromised either.

 MarineRS builds Marine Robots

 Russian startup MarineRS makes marine robots that carry unmanned aerial vehicles (UAVs) and underwater robots.
 Moreover, the robot contains several devices for environmental monitoring, surface and water temperature measurement, and wave height calculation, among others.
 Since it is a carrier, it functions both as a service platform and for hydrography and underwater archaeology purposes.
 The startup’s robot also enables the industry to establish a maritime internet to ensure 24×7 connectivity.

 Maritime companies are turning to energy-efficient integrations to curb GHG emissions and fuel costs.
 This involves enhancing various vessel systems, including scrubbers, rudders, lubrication, coatings, and propulsion systems.
 Startups are stepping in with waste heat recovery solutions and innovations in ship and exhaust design.
 These additions significantly boost the sustainability of maritime operations while cutting energy and fuel costs.
 Advanced hull designs and coatings are also being employed to reduce drag, resulting in lower fuel requirements for ships.